AmateursLeague/sneaky-package/README.md

 - Filenames like `graph.py`, `models.py`, and `piechart.py` are **aliases** to avoid detection of sensitive operations.
 - If you find **any vulnerabilities**, please raise an issue! ⚠️
 ---
-## 🟡Technologies Used
+## 🟡Technologies & Description
-**Only uses Python
-- The project only uses Python to develop the package.
+- This project only uses **`Python`** to develop the package.
-**Beginner Friendly
+- The project codebase is compact & lightweight, allowing it to install and executer faster!
-- Python is a high-level programming language known for its clear syntax and readability, making it an excellent choice for beginners.
+- All the features are developed using built-in modules, making this project an idea choice for beginners.
-**Light Weight
--Python is considered lightweight due to its simplicity, minimalistic syntax, and dynamic typing, which allows for faster development with less code.
-**Builtin Modules
-- Another great advantage of Python are the builtin modules present in it, making it easy to use.

 Big thanks to all the contributors! 🎉